 A family favourite, and easily the best place in England to see, hear and smell seabirds!
 More than 200,000 birds (from April to August) make the cliffs seem alive – with adults bringing food to their nests, or young chicks making their first faltering flights.

 With huge numbers to watch, beginners can easily learn the difference between gannets, guillemots, razorbills, kittiwakes and fulmars.
 The easily recognisable puffins (here between April and July) are always a delight.
 Specially-created cliff top viewpoints are wheelchair accessible with care.

 You can watch our 200,000 seabirds LIVE on CCTV through the breeding season from March to October.
 Meet our information assistants and hear about the live action, watch it for yourself on our two TV screens and enjoy the close-up images of our nesting gannets.

 Entry is free of charge to members all year.
-There's a charge for non-members of £5 per car, minibus £8 and coach £10.
+The car park is largely closed for major redevelopment but there is a charge for non-members of £5 per car, minibus £8 and coach £10.

 If you are new to birdwatching...

 The birds are easy to see during breeding season - creating a fantastic seascape and bird spectacle.
 Only eight target seabird species breed here, so learning to identify birds is simple.
 In winter, common passerines (buntings, sparrows and finches) and short-eared owls (vary in numbers from one year to next) can be seen and identified.

 Reserve already popular with families.
 Various family events included in our programme throughout the year.
 Backpack Activity days very popular.

 Dogs are welcome on the reserve, however they must be kept on leads at all times.
 This is to ensure that ground nesting birds are not disturbed, and also to ensure the safety of dogs on the cliff top.